NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 Centre channel: Direct.
 Learning doesn't trickle — it shoots back up It pumps: Like blood.
 Like breath.
 It's alive, not a checklist

+# Note on Why Conflicts Persist (What the Stories Teach)
+Beyond power, revenge, and righteousness, the collective stories reveal structural reasons conflicts persist:
+Perspective is positional.
+Oedipus cannot solve the crime because he is the crime.
+Alice cannot perceive Wonderland's absurdity—it's simply where she is.
+We need external structure to see what we're standing in.
+Language fails before dialogue.
+The Tower of Babel.
+Animal Farm's redefinitions until "equal" means its opposite.
+The Wolf argues with the Lamb in perfect logical form, and the Lamb's innocence is irrelevant—the Wolf was never arguing in good faith.
+Time warps.
+Hamlet thinks until everyone dies.
+Romeo acts before anyone can check.
+Lear recognises love after destroying it.
+Identity welds to position.
+Achilles is his wrath; resolution would feel like self-annihilation.
+The Sneetches build social order on arbitrary stars.
+Grief hijacks the process.
+Medea's unmetabolised betrayal becomes annihilation.
+Hurt that cannot speak as hurt speaks as rage.
+We dismiss this as noise rather than reading it as data.
+Witnesses fail.
+The priest and Levite walk past.
+The crowd assumes someone else will intervene.
+Bystanding is not neutral—it is complicit.
+False peace masquerades as resolution.
+The Giver's community has no conflict because it has no feeling.
+Silence, suppression, and enforced agreement wear resolution's costume.
+Power asymmetry distorts perception itself.
+"A person's a person no matter how small"—but Horton's world cannot hear the Whos.
+The powerful cannot see what the powerless cannot escape.
+Exit and voice both get blocked.
+Watership Down's Efrafa doesn't let you leave.
+When fleeing is forbidden and speaking is punished, the conflict becomes about access to process itself.
+The story calcifies into structure.
+Montagues and Capulets no longer remember the original grievance; the feud is the family now.
+Resolution requires transformation.
+The Frog must become a Prince.
+Prospero must relinquish power.
+We expected to walk away unchanged.
+The framework exists because these patterns are invisible from inside them.

 ## Note on You Play All Roles

 No one else will—and no one else can.